Mlaḥsô language: History and distribution

 According to the oral tradition of the people of Mlaḥsô, their village was founded several centuries ago by two brothers from Midyat.
 The tradition recounts that the brothers had a dream in which they were instructed to leave Midyat and build a church at a location that would be revealed to them.
 Following this vision, they eventually arrived in Mlaḥsô and constructed the church of Mar Smuni.
-This church remained in existence for centuries until 1915–1916, when most of the inhabitants of Mlaḥsô were massacred during the events of that period.
+This church remained in existence for centuries until 1915–1916, when most of the inhabitants of Mlaḥsô were massacred during the Sayfo (events of that period).

 Linguistic evidence supports the notion that the Mlaḥsô language and Turoyo were once part of a common linguistic unit before diverging into distinct languages.
 This suggests that while both languages share a common origin, they must have separated several centuries ago, each developing along an independent trajectory.

 The language was still spoken by a handful of people in the 1970s.
 The last fluent native speaker of Mlaḥsô, Ibrahim Ḥanna, died in 1999 in Qamishli.
 His daughters, Munira in Qamishli, Shamiram in Lebanon, and son Dr. Isḥaq Ibrahim in Germany are the only speakers left with some limited native proficiency of the language.
 Recordings of Ibrahim Ḥanna speaking the language are available on Heidelberg University's Semitic Sound Archive which were done by Otto Jastrow, a prominent German semiticist who is credited as the modern "discoverer" of the language and published the first modern research papers on the existence of Mlaḥsô and its linguistic features.

 On 3 May 2009, a historical event in the history of the Mlaḥsô Surayt language took place.
 The Suroyo TV television station aired the program series Dore w yawmotho, which was about the village Mlaḥsô (and the Tur Abdin village Tamarze).
 Dr. Isḥaq Ibrahim, the son of Ibrahim Ḥanna, was a guest and spoke in the Mlaḥsô language with his sisters Shamiram in Lebanon and Munira in Qamishli live on the phone.
 Otto Jastrow was also interviewed regarding his expertise on Mlaḥsô.
 Assyrians from Tur Abdin and those present at the show were able to hear the language spoken live for the first time at the event.

 The extinction of Mlaḥsô can be attributed to the small amount of original speakers of the language, and them being limited to two isolated villages, resulting in a disproportionate loss of speakers during the Assyrian genocide compared to Turoyo and other variants of Neo-Aramaic.